-Stock Charts: Technical Analysis and Trading Patterns
+Stock Charts: Technical Analysis & Trading Patterns

 Technical analysis is an alternative investing strategy to fundamental analysis and if used correctly can be especially effective.